Click Here for Accurate Parent/Grandparent Quote

 According to life insurance companies, life insurance is not to be used for wealth creation.
 The insurance companies will never, knowingly, allow anyone to profit from someone else’s death.

-The insurance companies always require justification on the need for the amount of life insurance you’ll want to purchase and there must be an “insurable interest” between the insured and the beneficiary.
+The insurance companies always require justification on the need for the amount of life insurance you’ll want to purchase, and there must be an “insurable interest” between the insured and the beneficiary.

-So if I want to buy a $500,000 policy on my uncle who is 72 because this could be an excellent investment for me, it’s highly unlikely I’d be able to convince any insurance company to offer the coverage.
+For example, if I want to buy a $500,000 policy on my uncle who is 72 because this could be an excellent investment for me, it’s highly unlikely I’d be able to convince any insurance company to offer the coverage.
 I’m going to have to explain to the insurance company why the $500,000 is required and how my uncle’s death would cause me a financial burden that requires that amount of life insurance.

 The older you get, the more strict the insurance companies are regarding the maximum amount of life insurance they’ll allow you to purchase.

 They’ll base the maximum amount they’ll offer on a multiple of the person to be insured’s income.
 It doesn’t matter who is paying for the policy (son, daughter, etc.), it is the income of the person who’s going to be insured that matters.